Makanz/sort-images-with-ollama/README.md

 3. **Install Dependencies**
    - The development container will automatically install the required Python dependencies specified in the `Dockerfile`.
+   - If running locally, install dependencies with:
+     ```bash
+     pip install -r requirements.txt
+     ```

+4. **Set Up Ollama LLM**
+   - Download and start the Ollama LLM server as described in the [Ollama documentation](https://ollama.com/).
+   - Ensure the server is running and accessible at the URL specified in your `.env` file.

 ## Configuration